Amazon Prime Day is in full swing and there are serious savings to be had on cycling tech.

 Scoring a 4-star rating in our review, these wireless earbuds have audiophile-quality for cyclists and runners without compromising road safety.

 The sound is impressively detailed and balanced, with a good battery life and flawless connectivity.
-What’s more, they stay in place on the bike and don’t fall out like some of its competitors do.
+What’s more, they stay in place on the bike and don’t fall out as some in-ear buds can.

-The OpenFits aren’t bone conduction headphones, they instead use ‘DirectPitch’ technology to fire sound through the air.
-This leaves your inner ear open and able to receive ambient noise from the real world.
+The OpenFits aren’t bone-conduction headphones, they instead use ‘DirectPitch’ technology to fire sound through the air.
+This leaves your inner ear open and able to receive ambient noise from traffic and other hazards.
 As such, they may well challenge your opinion about riding while listening to music.

 The Fenix 7 series is Garmin’s premium multisport smartwatch offering, with the 7X designed for larger wrists, with a 1.4in screen.